What is the GMAT exam?

 The exam has four sections and lasts approximately 3 and a half hours.

 Remember that the GMAT does not assess your level of English It measures the numerical and verbal reasoning, as well as the written analysis capacity of the candidates in English It should be noted that it only evaluates the analytical skills of the applicants, and not their knowledge of the business area.
-See TOPSCHOOLSINTHEUSA for GMAT test dates worldwide.

 The GMAT exam is carried out online and is adapted according to the applicant’s level That is, if the first question is answered incorrectly, the next question will be asked at a much lower level.
 But if answered correctly, the next question will be much more difficult Ideally, the first fifteen questions should be answered correctly to ensure an optimal score.